treeform/onecup/README.md

  + big chunks of the page going to be re-renders at once.
  + there is a need to explicit whitespace control
- + HTML is object code, nothing pretty to look at
+ + HTML is more of an object code then markup

 ## Features ##